Transgender Health Care Team

+Students who have graduated can visit Student Health up to one week after graduation.
 The period of time right after graduation can be a difficult time with many changes, including finding a medical home.
 The clinicians at Student Health can help refer you to community providers competent in transgender health care needs.
-These resources are exceptionally helpful: UCSF Center of Excellence for Transgender Health Guidelines and WPATH (World Professional Association for Transgender Health).
+These resources are exceptionally helpful: UCSF Center of Excellence for Transgender Health Guidelines, Endocrine Society Guidelines, and WPATH (World Professional Association for Transgender Health).
 Finally, the Transgender Health Alliance of Central Virginia (THACVA) provides an updated list of resources.

 Thoughts about safety.

 Transgender students can be at higher risk for abuse or assault.
-Use the buddy system when going out, know your limits when it comes to alcohol, and trust your instincts which may be telling you to leave a situation.
+Use the buddy system when going out, recognize how alcohol may be impacting you and/or others, and trust your instincts which may be telling you to leave a situation.